-The Executive Board has assembled the Group Executive Management Team and established the two risk-orientated sub-committees, the Risk Committee and the Credit Committee.
+The Executive Board has assembled the Group Executive Management Team and established a Credit Committee i.e. a risk-orientated sub-committee.

 2.3.1 Board of Directors

 The Board of Directors must ensure that the Group is appropriately organized.
 As part of this duty, it appoints the members of the Executive Board and the Group's Chief Internal Auditor.